Optimal stopping contract for Public Private Partnerships under moral hazard

-Furthermore, since $(U')^{-1}(\infty)=0$, $x\rightarrow r^*(x)$ is continuous even at zero points of the function $w'$.\pf \end{proof} \begin{remarque} We need to strengthen the integrability condition on the terminal condition of the BSDE (\ref{Ii1}) i.e. $J_\tau^C(\Gamma,A^*(Z))=\xi$.
-To study the BSDE, we need only $L^2$-integrability conditions.
-To prove the verification theorem, we need a boundedness condition in $L^2$. \end{remarque}
+\begin{remarque} To study the BSDE (\ref{Ii1}), we need only $L^2$-integrability conditions on the terminal condition i.e. $J_\tau^C(\Gamma,A^*(Z))=\xi$.
+However, to prove the verification theorem, we need to strengthen this integrability condition by assuming a boundedness condition in $L^2$. \end{remarque}

 \begin{remarque} Since we do not assume that the controls are in a bounded domain, the regularity of the principal value function $v$ is not obvious.
 Nevertheless, one could characterize the principal value function $v$ as the unique viscosity solution of the associated HJBVI in the class of sublinear functions. \end{remarque}